seankndy/fluent-sonar-api/README.md

 # Mutations

-Here is an example of running a mutation using some of the built-in mutation inputs provided by the library:
+Here is an example of running a mutation using one of the built-in mutation inputs provided by the library:

 ```
 <?php
 use SeanKndy\SonarApi\Client;
 use SeanKndy\SonarApi\Resources\Ticket;
 use SeanKndy\SonarApi\Types\Int64Bit;
+use SeanKndy\SonarApi\Mutations\Inputs\UpdateTicketMutationInput;
 use GuzzleHttp\Client as GuzzleClient;

 $client = new Client(